A Beauty Near the Smokies

 The new park has a cantilevered roof, similar to Fraser Field in Lynn, Mass., covering the general admission portion of the grandstand (aluminum benches with backs).
 In 1999, there was no fancy message board to take away from the wooded hillside, just a 1980s-vintage electric scoreboard next to the extended wall in right.
 That had been replaced by a more modern scoreboard with a small matrix display board by 2013, but it still took nothing away from the scene.
 The program, a little expensive at $2.50 on my first visit, had been replaced by a free but still substantial program on my return.
 Concessions are reasonable, while souvenirs are just a little on the high side (but not dramatically).

 Most of all, though, the new park was built lovingly.
 The public-address announcer on my 1999 visit, a 76-year-old gentleman named Sam Zurich, was enthusiastic without being hokey, and he let the fans know what they needed to know (such as scoring decisions on wild pitches, complete fielding changes, etc.).
-He was long gone by the time I returned in 2013, but I still really felt like I was at home here.
+He was long gone by the time I returned in 2013, but the fellow doing it in 2024 added some nice touches so that I still really felt like I was at home here.
 The end result?
 A rare five-baseball rating for a minor league park.
 I’m in love with this place.

 More photos from 2013 in this Facebook album (public, no account required)